danielle-b/linuxbasicsforhackers/README.md

 # linuxbasicsforhackers
-Exercises from Linux Basics for Hackers book by Occupy the Web
+Exercises from  the first 10 chapters of Linux Basics for Hackers book by Occupy the Web